 Email this pageQualification & Registration

-The Building Code Act, 1992 requires that a range of individuals and firms responsible for activities regulated under the Act be qualified and registered.
+The Building Code Act, 1992 requires that the following individuals and firms responsible for activities regulated under the Act be qualified and registered:

-- Building officials, including chief building officials, supervisors, managers, inspectors (including on-site sewage system inspectors and fire protection inspectors) and plans examiners
+- Building officials (chief building officials, supervisors, managers, plans examiners, inspectors -- including on-site sewage system inspectors, fire protection inspectors)

 - Certain classes of designers